HafthorArni/Invisible-Drum-Set/README.md

 - The project also includes foundational C++ code under CPP but this code is really bad in its current state.
 I began testing the hardware in C++ before refining the method of simulating the drum set in C.

 ## Further Development
-- Enhancements or replacement of the custom libraries I created could improve the project's maintainability.
-- The latency can be decreased.
+- The latency is not bad but it can be decreased.
 The python program playing the samples can probably be improved.
 - The conditional logic for determining which sound to play in “main.c” can be fine-tuned and optimized.
 Currently it is tuned to my left handed playing style.
-- Velocity sensitivity can be added but it requires changing the way communication is handled between the arduino and the python program.
+- Velocity sensitivity can be added if desired.
+It requires changing the way communication is handled between the arduino and the python program.
-- Error handling.
+- Include more error handling.
+- Enhancements or replacement of the custom libraries I created could improve the project's maintainability.

 ## Schematic Diagram
 ![image (6)](https://github.com/HafthorArni/Invisible-Drum-Set/assets/111596842/853b1885-bde0-454a-a892-8da48c033565)